SETTING UP YOUR WEDDING WEBSITE

 Your guest list connects every part of your wedding website, group stay and guest communications.

-The Guest List Template is where you’ll begin entering the names and key details for everyone you plan to invite.
-The Sample Guest List is a fully filled-out example you can reference as you go, so you can see exactly how each column works before entering your own information.
+Sample Guest List—a fully filled-out example you can reference as you go, so you can see exactly how each column works before entering your own information.

 If you ever feel unsure, your guest concierge is always happy to review your list and answer questions.